Sexual relationships and cancer

 Look after yourself and your appearance

-Changes to how your breasts look, surgery scars, weight loss or gain, skin changes and hair loss can all affect your self-esteem and confidence.
+Changes to how your body looks, surgery scars, weight loss or gain, skin changes and hair loss can all affect your self-esteem and confidence.
 This can also have an impact on your sex life.

-Take some exercise to keep in shape if you are able, wear clothes that make you feel good and take time to care for your skin, hair and make-up.
+Take some exercise to keep in shape if you are able, wear clothes that make you feel good and take time to care for your skin, hair and, if you wear it, make-up.

-Look Good Feel Better run workshops for women with cancer to help them look their best.
+Look Good Feel Better run workshops for people with cancer to help them look their best.

 Partners